Buttheads, A Toy Whose Head Is A Butt, Is The Hot Toy On The Market

 — Cory McCartney (@coryjmccartney) January 27, 2019

-Buttheads are far from the first recent children’s toy to focus on bodily functions.
-Several baby dolls have been released in recent years that poo and pee, including the “Baby Alive Whoopsie Doo Doll,” while Hasbro released a board game with the perhaps self-explanatory game “Don’t Step In It.”
-There’s also Doogie Doo, a toy dog that poops, as well as multiple toilet-based games.
+Buttheads are far from the first children’s toy to focus on bodily functions.
+Several baby dolls have been released in recent years that urinate and defecate, including the “Baby Alive Whoopsie Doo Doll.”
+Hasbro has released a board game with the perhaps self-explanatory title of “Don’t Step In It.”
+There’s also Doogie Doo, a toy dog that poops — as well as multiple toilet-based games.

 USA Today wrote in December that in 2018, “everything gross is at the center of 2018’s trending, must-have children’s gifts.”